 The BSc (Hons) Medical Sciences degree is recognised by the Royal Society of Biology which ensures that graduates automatically fulfil the educational requirements for Associate Membership (AMRSB) of the Royal Society.
 This is the professional body for biologists, so you can rest assured that this science course also provides the ideal preparation for a career in the field of human biology.

-Students have access to the state-of-the-art science laboratories in Pontypridd campus as well as a purpose-built clinical skills laboratory with patient simulation equipment.
+Students have access to the state-of-the-art science laboratories in Glyntaff as well as a purpose-built clinical skills laboratory with patient simulation equipment.

 This entry criteria details typical offers, however USW considers all applications on an individual basis.
 This means that we could make offers based on qualifications, personal profile and experience.
 Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.
 Please note, this course is only available to UK and EU national applicants.